nginx/agent/scripts/selinux/README.md

  (No such file or directory).
 semodule:  Failed!
 ```
-this usually means that the policy file was built on a rhel 9 environment.
+on a rhel 8 environment this usually means that the policy file was built on a rhel 9 environment.

 To resolve this issue the policy file needs to be rebuilt on a rhel 8 environment.
 See [Updating existing policy](#updating-existing-policy) for instruction on how to rebuild a policy file.

 ## Debugging